-Due to the generalist nature of the Puerto Rican boa and forested habitat just south of the project area, the Puerto Rican boa may occur within the project area.
-The applicant will employ the conservation measures outlined in the 2024 USFWS General Project Design Guidelines for the Puerto Rican boa (Appendix D), including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the PRDNER for safe capture and relocation of the individual if such action is required.
-Consequently, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa.
-The USFWS Consistency Letter obtained through IPaC is included in Appendix E.
+The project area is adjacent to forested areas; therefore, the applicant will employ conservation measures for all three species, as outlined in Appendix E, including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
+As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican broad-winged hawk, Puerto Rican parrot, and the Puerto Rican boa.